 For where jealousy and selfish ambition exist, there is disorder and every evil thing.
 James 3:16

-Many people treat relationships as consumers, where they are focused on their selfish needs instead of what they can have to offer.
-When they go through a breakup, they often have a ready-made list of things the next person needs to have in order for the relationship to work.
+Many people treat relationships as consumers, they are focused on their selfish needs instead of what they have to offer.
+When they go through a breakup, they often have a ready-made list of things the next person needs to have for the relationship to work.
 Unfortunately, I know that such requirements are doomed to fail.
 Even if they meet someone who meets their standards, that person may not want to date them because their own life may not reflect those same standards.
 As a result, they may continue to attract broken people until they decide to seek healing and find purpose in life.

 If you notice unhealthy patterns in your life, it is a great opportunity to go after healing; read books, join groups, and get therapy.
 And remember, you are worthy of a healthy relationship, do not allow past relationships to keep you under unforgiveness and bitterness, you were not created to remain in that place.

 4. Know What You Want